 - Personal Information of Deductor like Name, Address, Contact Details, etc,

 - Incorporation certificate of companies

 No, you can not have more than one TAN.
-If a duplicate TAN is allotted, you must surrender the duplicate TAN.
+If a duplicate is allotted, you must surrender the duplicate it.

-If you submit Form 49B without digital signature, you must send signed copy of Acknowledgement to TIN NSDL.
-TIN-NSDL will only process your TAN once they receive signed acknowledgement.
-It should take 1 to 2 weeks to receive your TAN post that.
+If you submit Form 49B without a digital signature, you must send a signed copy of Acknowledgement to TIN NSDL.
+TIN-NSDL will only process your application once they receive signed acknowledgment.
+It should take 1-2 weeks to receive your Tax Account Number post that.